The chat completion endpoint allows you to create a conversation between a user and an AI-assisted chat model.

 The following is the complete sample application that uses the functions defined above to stream the chat responses.

-The application asks the user for an initial message, and then enters a loop to handle the conversation between the user and the LLM.
+The application sets a system prompt, asks the user for an initial message, and then enters a loop to handle the conversation between the user and the LLM.
 It adds the user’s message to the conversation history and streams the response from the LLM to the user.

 The loop continues until the user enters the message exit.